VI. COURSES AND COURSE ENROLLMENT

 1) First-year students are not eligible to enroll in independent research projects.

 2) Only full-time resident law faculty members may supervise independent research projects (see section I.G).
 Emeriti and visiting faculty members may supervise with the permission of the vice dean.
-Supervision by a member of the faculty of another school in the University is permitted with consultation by a member of the law faculty and with permission of the assistant dean for academic services.3) Preliminary enrollment in semester-long and fall/spring yearlong research projects must be completed through SIS.
-All spring/fall yearlong research projects must be processed by paper application through the Student Records Office.
-NOTE: Confirm with the potential supervising faculty member that he or she is willing to supervise your project BEFORE enrolling in an independent research project.
+Supervision by a member of the faculty of another school in the University is permitted with consultation by a member of the law faculty and with permission of the assistant dean for academic services.3) Enrollment in semester-long and fall/spring yearlong research projects must be completed through the Student Records Office by submitting a form (available in Student Records or on LawWeb).
+NOTE: The form requires confirmation from the supervising faculty member that he or she is willing to supervise the project.

-9) Guidelines for paper length by number of credits are provided above.
+8) Guidelines for paper length by number of credits are provided here.
 Typed, letter-sized (8 1/2” x 11”), double-spaced pages, footnotes included, are assumed.
 These are intended only as guidelines; final determination of requirements is left to the supervising faculty member.

 The January Term is a distinct short course term separate from the fall and spring semesters.
 As such, January Term courses are not included in calculating course loads for the fall or spring semesters, but the credits are included in calculating the 86 credits required for graduation.
 January Term courses are offered each year during the weeks immediately preceding the start of spring semester courses.
 Typically, they meet for 150 minutes (2 1/2 hours) per day for five consecutive days.
 Students earn one credit in each course.
 Courses are offered in both the morning (9:30-noon) and the afternoon (1:30-4), but students may enroll in only one January Term course each year.